A colonial Spanish American administrative building representing the municipal and judicial institutions of the cabildo and audiencia. © CS Media.

 How overlapping authority worked

 Recent scholarship has emphasized that blurred jurisdiction created surveillance.
 When offices overlapped, officials watched one another and reported encroachments upward.
 A viceroy had to account for the audiencia.
 A governor could be challenged by a town council.
 A captain general could appeal to Madrid, and others could do the same against him.
-This made government contentious and made unilateral autonomy harder.
+Overlap made government contentious and made unilateral autonomy harder.

 Why the Bourbon reforms changed the system

 The Bourbon reforms of the eighteenth century were an attempt to make the empire more productive and defensible.
-They also aimed to make American government more directly obedient to Madrid.
+Bourbon policy aimed to make American government more directly obedient to Madrid.
 The Bourbon dynasty came to the Spanish throne in 1700.
 The major American reforms came later, especially in the second half of the century.
 Reformers influenced by Enlightenment ideas wanted government to be more rational and useful to the state.

 These reforms created tensions because they interfered with entrenched privileges and local habits.
 Royal reform threatened many established groups at once, from Creole elites and municipal bodies to merchants, clergy, and provincial authorities.
-They could resist when officials demanded more revenue or appointed outsiders.
+Established groups could resist when officials demanded more revenue or appointed outsiders.
 Professionalized administration and reduced local bargaining could provoke similar opposition.
 In that sense, the Bourbon reforms exposed the political character of the older system.
-What royal reformers saw as inefficiency was also the space in which colonial society had learned to negotiate power.
+What royal reformers saw as inefficiency was the space in which colonial society had learned to negotiate power.

 Before the Bourbon reforms, Spanish America was governed through layered authority.
-The Crown and Council of the Indies claimed ultimate authority from Spain, while viceroys represented royal power in New Spain and Peru.
+The Crown and Council of the Indies claimed ultimate authority from Spain, and viceroys represented royal power in New Spain and Peru.
 Audiencias enforced law and checked executive officials.
 Captaincies general adapted government to frontier and military conditions.
 Cabildos gave towns and local elites a place inside imperial rule.
 The Church, under the Patronato Real, connected religious organization to royal administration.